 “Journalism 480 really let me grapple with deadlines and got my feet wet with what it is kind of like to work at a news station.
 Creative Visual Thinking is the class that challenged me the most.
 Through that class, I’ve learned how to make resumes from scratch, and it’s become a fun hobby."

--DeAndria Turner, reporter for FOX 61 in Hartford, CT
+-DeAndria Turner, TV News Reporter for FOX 61 in Hartford, CT

 Interested?
 Contact Us Today